LauraGdeP/BYGB7990/README.md

 # BYGB7990
-This is my first Git!
-Lab 2
+This is my first README!